 After you have set up your goals, you will be able to gauge your conversions.
 Navigate to the “Goals Overview” section and see what your results are.

 In this section, you can see the different metrics related to your overall goal conversion rate.
-Such as the amount of goal completions, goal conversion rate, and total abandonment rate.
-You can also see which goals you have setup, and what their combined conversion rates are.
+Such as the number of goal completions, goal conversion rate, and total abandonment rate.
+You can also see which goals you have set up, and what their combined conversion rates are.

 By using these metrics you can properly determine whether or not your audience is ending up in the right place at the end of their journey.
 This section is crucial for determining the next steps in your digital strategy as your site grows.

 Google Analytics is an extremely powerful tool capable of segmenting your audience into their own demographics.
 You can do this by setting your own tracking parameters to take in data only from people between the ages of 18-25 or that live in a certain location.
 You can also use predetermined sets of parameters created by Google to help you better understand audience metrics.

 In this section, we can see a variety of different metrics related to some of the other sections we just talked about with a few key differences.

 Firstly, you can see all the different languages, cities, and countries your visitors are coming from.

 Secondly, you can see what operating system they are using, what device they accessed the site on and even their service provider.
 Pretty in-depth stuff that can make even the most seasoned SEO feel like they know just a bit too much about their users.